 Samford’s public health major utilizes the expertise of many disciplines within the School of Public Health, including healthcare administration and health information management.
 This collaborative nature provides a diversity of discussion, faculty expertise and resources.

-In addition, the School of Public Health is one of four schools that comprise Samford’s College of Health Sciences, and through interprofessional education, students are empowered to learn alongside their peers in a variety of programs.
+In addition, students are empowered to learn alongside their peers in a variety of programs within the College of Health Sciences.
 This commitment reflects today's team-based approach to patient care and ensures that students learn about, from and with the individuals who will one day be their colleagues.

 Distinct in its Christian mission, Samford encourages public health majors to consider the needs of the whole person, including mind, body and spirit.
-Faith plays an important role in public health, and students are able to study this interaction and the outcomes it displays in the lives of communities and individuals.
-At Samford, we believe that those who study public health are answering a calling to serve others, and faculty seek to not only mentor students professionally but personally and spiritually, as well.
+Faith plays an important role in public health, and at Samford, we believe that those who study public health are answering a calling to serve others, and faculty seek to not only mentor students professionally but personally and spiritually, as well.

 By declaring public health as a major, students become eligible to apply for a fast-track program offered by Samford University, enabling them to complete their bachelor's degree and a Master of Public Health in just five years of study.

-At Samford, students graduate with more than a degree.
-They also gain a unique skillset that prepares them for their future careers.
-Samford considers what skills employers seek when hiring new professionals and develops curriculum to meet and exceed those expectations.
+Samford considers the skills employers seek when hiring new professionals and develops curriculum to meet and exceed those expectations.

-While graduates of this program are prepared to immediately enter the workforce, some choose to continue their education and earn a graduate or professional degree in such fields as medicine, veterinary medicine, physician assistant studies and physical therapy.
+While graduates are prepared to enter the workforce immediately, some choose to continue their education and earn a graduate or professional degree in such fields as medicine, veterinary medicine, physician assistant studies and physical therapy.

-The professional studies online bachelor of science in public health offers three options:
+The continuing studies online bachelor of science in public health offers three options:

 In this field, there is not just one set thing you can do.
 I became a public health major because you get to see all of it… Being able to apply what I’ve learned to everyday things is what makes me so glad I’m a public health major.—Olivia Hogue, public health major